Standards for Microbiology Investigations Steering Committee

 Steering committee terms of reference (PDF, 72.7KB, 9 pages)

-The NICE accreditation applies to all guidance produced since October 2009 using the SMI development processes.
+The NICE accreditation applies to all guidance produced since October 2009 using the UK SMI development processes.

 Standards unit development process (PDF, 213KB, 20 pages)